javiercanadillas/software-delivery-workshop/labs/app-onboarding/README.md

 export BUILD_YAML_PATH=$WORK_DIR/app-templates/golang/build/cloudbuild-build-only.yaml
 ```

-2. Define the location of the shared base configuration repo.
+2. Define the location of the shared base configuration repo:

 ```bash
 export KUSTOMIZE_REPO=${GIT_BASE_URL}/mcd-shared_kustomize
 ```

-3. A variable was set in the onboard-env.sh script defining the project's container registry.
-Review the value with the command below.
+3. A variable was set in the onboard-env.sh script defining the project's container registry called `IMAGE_REPO`.
+Review it's current value:

 ```bash
 echo $IMAGE_REPO
 ```

 5. Create CloudBuild Webhook Trigger using the variables created previously.
 The application repo location is pulled from the body of the request from GitHub.
 A value below references the path in the request body where it's located